-Hazardous waste will be handled in accordance with the Kommuneqarfik Kujalleq regulation concerning hazardous waste (Regulations for disposal of hazardous waste, 2009).
+Hazardous waste will be handled in accordance with the Kommuneqarfik Kujalleq regulation concerning hazardous waste [26].
 In general hazardous waste is shipped to Denmark and handled in compliance with a comprehensive EU initiated legal frame-work.
 Hazardous waste shall be registered and traced using code standards (EC waste list / EAK koder (Europæiske Affalds Koder)).